 if (httpContext.Items["Firefox"] as bool? == true)

-The updated code of ShortCircuitMiddleware.cs Class is given below:
+So the updated code of ShortCircuitMiddleware.cs Class is given below:

 As the name suggest the Response-Editing Middleware edits only the response generated by other Middleware.

-Add a new Class inside the Middlewares folder and name it ResponseEditingMiddleware.cs.
+Add a new class inside the Middlewares folder and name it ResponseEditingMiddleware.cs.
 Add the below code to it:

 In the above code if the HTTP status code in the response is 401 then I am adding text – Firefox browser not authorized to the response.
 Recall that the 401 un-authorized response is generated by Short-Circuiting Middleware.